WWDC (FM)

-WWDC (101.1 MHz) is a commercial FM radio station in Maryland, near Washington, D.C.
+WWDC (101.1 MHz) is a commercial FM radio station in Rockville, Maryland, near Washington, D.C.
 The station is owned by iHeartMedia through licensee iHM Licenses, LLC, and broadcasts an alternative rock radio format.
-Studios and offices are in Rockville, Maryland.
 WWDC serves as the flagship station for the syndicated radio show Elliot in the Morning and as the local affiliate for Skratch 'N Sniff.

 The transmitter is on Brookville Road in Silver Spring, Maryland, at (39°0′0″N 77°3′25″W).
-WWDC broadcasts using HD Radio technology and airs sports talk and sports betting shows on its HD2 digital subchannel, which also feeds 99-watt FM translator 104.7 W284CQ, known as "iHeart Sports DC".
+WWDC broadcasts using HD Radio technology and simulcasts the sports talk and sports betting programming of WTSD "1190 iHeart Sports DC" on its HD2 digital subchannel.

 History

 WOL-FM

 On October 5, 1945, Cowles Broadcasting Company applied to the Federal Communications Commission (FCC) for a construction permit for a new FM station on 97.5 MHz.
 The FCC granted the permit on June 9, 1946.
 The permit was modified several times, with the station's frequency changing to 94.5 MHz, then 100.5 MHz, and finally 98.7 MHz.
 The station was originally given the call sign WOL-FM, as the FM counterpart to WOL (1260 AM).
 The FCC granted the station its first license on February 17, 1949.

 Cowles Broadcasting sold WOL-AM-FM to the Capital Broadcasting Company on October 3, 1949.
 At the time, Capital Broadcasting owned WWDC (1450 AM) and WWDC-FM (101.1 FM).
 The FCC approved the sale on the condition that WWDC's 250-watt signal on 1450 AM would not be upgraded.